 Here at Blues Wireless, part of our company ethos is “IoT for Good”.
 We are proud that we can enable good people to do good things with our technology.
 One thing we can all agree on is the need for clean water.
-We recently had a chance to speak with Michael Arens, the Founder and CEO of Clean Earth Rovers about their autonomous vessel cleaning up our coastal waterways.
+We recently had a chance to speak with Michael Arens, the Founder and CEO of Clean Earth Rovers about their solutions for coastal waterways.

 The Roomba® of the Ocean